Nazanin Zaghari-Ratcliffe arrives home after six years detained in Iran

 Mr Ashoori was arrested in August 2017 while visiting his elderly mother in Tehran.

-In the Commons, with Mr Ratcliffe and Gabriella, seven, watching, Foreign Secretary Liz Truss set out details of their release.
+In the Commons, with Mr Ratcliffe and Gabriella, seven, watching, Ms Truss set out details of their release.

 “It was only when we heard that the wheels were up in Tehran that we really knew it was happening,” she said.